bitwarden/adr/decisions/0003-observable-data-services.md

 ## Context and Problem Statement

 Many of our components and services are tightly coupled towards the state of different domains.
 This results in tight coupling and difficulty in modifying the different areas.
-Which has lead to `MessagingService` service being used to synchronize state updates by sending events.
-While event sourcing is a perfectly valid way of developing software, our current events are empty resultin in the components re-fetch their state manually.
+This has lead to `MessagingService` service being used to synchronize state updates by sending events.
+While event sourcing is a perfectly valid way of developing software, our current events are empty, which results in the components re-fetching their state manually.

 ## Considered Options